mozfreddyb/webext-firstpartyisolation/README.md

 The idea is to key every source of browser identification with the domain in the URL bar (the first party).
-This makes all access to identifiers distinct between usage in the website itself and through third-party. *Think of it as blocking Third-party cookies, but more exhaustive.*
+This makes all access to identifiers distinct between usage in the website itself and through third-party. *Think of it as blocking Third-party cookies, but more exhaustively.*
 Here are [Firefox's implementation details about First Party Isolation](https://wiki.mozilla.org/Security/FirstPartyIsolation)

 ## Installation